Layer Basics (Chapter 4, Adobe Photoshop Classroom in a Book 2021 release)

 - Click the Foreground Color swatch in the Tools panel, select a bright shade of orange in the Color Picker and click OK.
 The Background color should still be white

-- In the options bar, make sure that Linear Gradient is selected.
+- In the options bar, make sure that Linear Gradient is selected (the first of equal size rectangles in the options bar

-- In the options bar, click the rectangular box that will be showing a gradient to open the Gradient Editor.
-In the Gradient Editor, select ct the Foreground to Background dropdown ), and click anywhere outside the Gradient panel to close it.
+- In the options bar, click the rectangular box that will be showing a gradient using the foreground and background colors selected) to open the Gradient Editor.
+In the Gradient Editor, select the Foreground to Background; it's the first one in the Basics group), and click anywhere outside the Gradient panel to close it.

 - With the selection still active, drag the Gradient Tool from the bottom to the top of the letters.
 To drag straight up, press the Shift key as you drag.
 When the pointer reaches the top of the letters, release the mouse button